4.87 from 23 votes

 Ingredients for banana pudding.

-Let’s talk about our ingredients briefly before we begin…
+Let’s talk about a few of our ingredients briefly before we begin.

 • Heavy cream.
 Heavy cream is used in two parts: the pudding and the whipped cream topping.
 In the pudding it adds a richness, making the end result creamy and lush.
 Double cream or heavy cream could be used to make the topping, but no other substitute will whip as needed for the whipped cream.
 See the recipe notes for substitution options in the pudding.

 • Egg Yolks.
 We’re using just the egg yolks for a rich, creamy, and thick pudding.
-Save the whites to make angel food cake, white cake, or meringues!
+Save the whites to make angel food cake, white cake, my macaron recipe, or meringues!

 • Bananas.
-All of the banana flavor in the banana pudding comes from these.
+All of the banana flavor in homemade banana pudding comes from real bananas.
 Use ripe but not over-ripe or mushy bananas.

 • Lemon or lime juice.
 Brush your bananas slices with lemon juice.
 The acidity inhibits browning (and adds a lovely, subtle tartness that accents the sweetness of the pudding beautifully).
-I’ve used this trick before in my banana cream pie.
+I’ve used this trick before in my banana cream pie recipe.

 • Vanilla wafers.
 Use store-bought or make your own using the link in my recipe!